Marinduque delicacies

 Where to Savor Authentic Marinduque Food: Top Eateries & Markets

-Discovering the authentic flavors of Marinduque requires knowing where to look.
-The island offers a mix of dining experiences, from bustling public markets to cozy family-run restaurants in Marinduque.
+Discovering the authentic flavors of Marinduque requires knowing where locals actually eat and shop.
+The island offers a mix of experiences, from bustling public markets to cozy family‑run restaurants in Marinduque.

 Local Eateries and Carinderias